 - Distinguish how various medications can be used to manage behavioral symptoms in dementia.

 Physicians, psychologists, researchers, nurses, nurse practitioners, physician assistants, residential care and nursing home administrators, social workers and pharmacists.

 The Shiley-Marcos Alzheimer’s Disease Research Center (ADRC) was established in 1984 as one of the original five Alzheimer’s Disease Centers supported by the National Institute on Aging, a branch of the National Institutes of Health.

-The center’s clinical research program enrolls both people with Alzheimer’s disease (AD) and related dementias, as well as control subjects.
-Since its inception, more than 2,000 volunteers have participated in our research studies, including more than 300 participants in our Hispanic program.
+The center’s clinical research program enrolls both people with Alzheimer’s disease and related dementias, as well as control subjects.
+Since its inception, more than 2,500 volunteers have participated in our research studies, including more than 350 participants in our Hispanic program.

 Content is subject to change without notice.
 Please refer to the activity website for the most current information.

-Official Web Site of the University of California, San Diego.
-Copyright ©2011 Regents of the University of California.
+Official website of the University of California, San Diego.
+Copyright ©2016 Regents of the University of California.
 All rights reserved.